LucasAschenbach/content-commitment-protocol/README.md

-# **Welcome to zertify!**
+# **Welcome to Zertify!**

-AI developement is reaching it's tipping point with newest projects like Sora or Dall-E which will even further accelerate the already exponential growth of the problem we are adressing.
+AI developement is reaching it's tipping point with newest projects like Sora or Dall-E. This will even further accelerate the already exponential growth of one of the problems we are adressing.
 Deepfakes.

 Our main goal is to deliver a seemless but secure solution for data signatures to Ethereum.
 We strongly focused on building a proof of concept that shows the feasibility of our architecture.
 For this, we chose to leverage zk-technology and proof folding to ensure safety and scalability.